Connecticut Foreclosure Process

 At the time judgment is entered and a sale date is set an attorney is appointed as Committee of Sale.
 The Committee’s job is to post a sign on the property advertising the sale, arrange for a legal notice to be published online and in a local newspaper, obtain a new title search and to conduct the actual auction on the property on the date of the sale A new updated appraisal is ordered by the court.
 Plaintiffs are usually allowed to fax their bids to the Committee.

-At the time of sale on site the high bidder, if not the plaintiff, must post a deposit with the Committee (10% of the value) and sign agreements to deliver the balance to the Committee after the sale is approved.
+At the time of sale on site the high bidder, if not the plaintiff, must post a deposit with the Committee (10% of the value) and sign an agreement to deliver the balance to the Committee after the sale is approved by the court.
 The Committee promptly delivers the deposit to the clerk of court and submits a report of his/her activities to the court along with a deed and a request for approval of the sale and of his fees and expenses, which is usually granted.
 Committee fees and expenses can range from $2,500.00 to $5,000.00, more or less, for a completed sale.
 The plaintiff must pay these approved fees and expenses.

 Assuming a high enough sales price, after the proceeds have been deposited with the court the plaintiff files a Motion for Supplemental Judgment and upon court approval is paid by the clerk its updated debt plus its costs and fees, including the Committee fees and expenses.
 Any excess on hand is then available for subsequent lienors, or to the owner to apply for payment by way of Motions for Further Supplemental Judgment.